 - Insomnia – Finding it difficult to get to sleep and finding it hard to get out of bed are typical symptoms of depression.

-- Change in Appetite – This could be a reduction or and increasing in the consumption of food
+- Change in appetite – This could be a reduction or an increase in the consumption of food

-- Drinking More than Usual – Drink can often been used for self-medicating purposes.
-However alcohol is in itself a depressant and can make the symptoms worse, along with the negative effects that drinking heavily poses.
+- Drinking more than Usual – Drink can often be used for self-medicating purposes.
+However, alcohol is in itself a depressant and can make the symptoms worse, along with the negative effects that drinking heavily poses.

 - Hallucinations – In extreme cases of depression, sometimes people may experience events that they deem real and can be distressing or disturbing.

 If you have a combination of these factors, or are feeling like you want to hurt yourself or are suicidal it is very important that you talk to someone.
 It is not uncommon for people with depression to feel emotionally overwhelmed and so it is of the greatest importance that you speak with a trusted friend, relative or doctor.
-But in an emergency there is always the crisis line or even A+E.
+But in an emergency, there is always a crisis line or even A&E.

-If you would like to come see us about depression, our doctors will be more than happy to help you.
-Remember that the most important step in helping with depression is to talk about it to someone you trust.
+If you would like to see us about depression, our doctors will be more than happy to help you.
+The most important step in helping with depression is asking for help.

-Anxiety is very common and affects large proportion of the population.
-It can show itself in many different forms such as Generalised Anxiety Disorder, eating disorders, obsessive compulsive disorder, phobias and panic attacks.
+Anxiety is very common and affects a large proportion of the population.
+It can show itself in many different forms such as Generalised Anxiety Disorder, eating disorders, OCD, phobias and panic attacks.

 Anxiety symptoms usually present themselves as constantly/commonly being stressed, irritated on edge.
-However they can manifest in different forms as well that are often overlooked.
-Anxiety can present itself muscle tension & pain, tiredness and generally feeling low.
+However, they can manifest in different forms as well that are often overlooked.
+Anxiety can present itself muscle tension & pain, tiredness, sleep disorders such as insomnia and generally feeling low.

 There is lots of support available for anxiety, so if you do think that you may be suffering from anxiety don’t hesitate to book in an appointment with a doctor.
 London Doctors Clinic presents the best of care and can provide a private specialist referral if necessary.